-- ✓ Samples run more than eight hours after collection should be refrigerated (2°-8) °C. - Any refrigerator-stored samples should be brought to room temperature before mixing and processing. - Retain the processed sample at 2 8°C for minimum of 3days - Reagents and consumables are stored as per manufacturer instructions
+- ✓ Samples run within eight hours of collection should be stored at Room Temperature. - ✓ Samples run more than eight hours after collection should be refrigerated (2°-8) °C. - Any refrigerator-stored samples should be brought to room temperature before mixing and processing. - Retain the processed sample at 2 8°C for minimum of 3days - Reagents and consumables are stored as per manufacturer instructions